 Router Recipes

-While the docs do a great job explaining the intricacies of the router, sometimes you just need a code snippet and brief explanation to do something.
+While the docs do a great job explaining the intricacies of the router, sometimes you just need a code snippet and a brief explanation to do something.
 You will find code snippets for basic things, from creating routes to working with router hooks.

 A component that is loaded as part of a route definition.
 The